H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

-## Why this matters for Polymathmatic Geography
+# Why This Matters for Polymathmatic Geography

 This chapter shows how Ms. Jarvis's "thinking" is implemented as an organized fabric of local language models and services rather than a single opaque model instance.
 It supports: